The Dangers of Drive-By Download Attack

-4. Infection – Once a vulnerability is detected in the exploit kit, the exploit kit downloads a malware known as payload.
+4. Infection – Once a vulnerability is detected in the exploit kit, the exploit kit downloads malware known as payload.
 Payload installs itself on your system thus initiating the infection process.

 5. Execution – In the final stage, Execution, the malware tries to extort money from the victims.

 Drive-by downloads run by misusing vulnerabilities in plug-ins, web browsers, or other elements that function within browsers.
-And they can hack you softly several ways.
+And they can hack you softly in several ways.

 Only visit websites you trust.

 The first drive-by download instance was aimed at Spotify.
 An exploit kit named the ‘Blackhole’ was used, where a user doesn’t have to click on an ad to infect the systems with malware.
-In the past, New York times and online ad networks of big tech giants Google, Yahoo and Microsoft have also fallen for a drive-by download attack.
+In the past, New York times and online ad networks of big tech giants Google, Yahoo, and Microsoft have also fallen for a drive-by download attack.

 Enable click to play plug-ins in your web browser.
 If a website contains a Flash or Java object, it will not run until you click it.

 Plug-in – An attacker can exploit security weaknesses in plug-ins that extend web browser functionality besides targeting the web browser to conduct drive-by download attacks.
-Many attacks generate pop-up messages from Java requesting for consent to execute a malicious Java file.
+Many attacks generate pop-up messages from Java requesting consent to execute a malicious Java file.
 Users often find it difficult to identify which window created the pop-up.
 If they accept the request, the payload malware executes and performs its duty in seconds.

 Be sure to keep your software up to date including Oracle, Java, Adobe Acrobat, and Flash.

 Security Patches – With the release of new security patches for common applications like Adobe’s Acrobat PDF reader that run on the Java platform, many drive-by download attacks are launched.
 Once vendors release a patch, attackers use the information to undo the fix, to expose the hidden vulnerability.
 They target the exposed vulnerabilities.
 Users who don’t update their software quickly have their systems compromised by malware.
-Java continues to be prevalent among cyber criminals because many users neglect to update the Java Runtime Environment (JRE) installed on their systems.
+Java continues to be prevalent among cybercriminals because many users neglect to update the Java Runtime Environment (JRE) installed on their systems.

 Ensure to patch your endpoints regularly.

 Drive-by downloads can launch an attack without caution and not every attack is preventable.
-Security researchers discover drive-by downloads by keeping track of web addresses that they have a history of malicious or suspicious behavior.
+Security researchers discover drive-by downloads by keeping track of web addresses that have a history of malicious or suspicious behavior.
 If on a test computer a web page starts a download, the site is most likely risky.
 For these tests, links in spam emails and other communications can be used as source lists.

 – Rini Thomas